Avinash-Arun-18/DataAnalysis/README.md

 # DataAnalysis
-Big Data Analysis of Performance of Students in Examinations and Factors affecting it .
+Big Data Analysis of Performance of Students in Examinations and determining the factors affecting it using Hypothesis Testing .